 Western blot or immunofluorescence assays (IFA) as well as isolated p24 antigen testing are historic assays that are no longer part of the recommended diagnostic algorithm.

 CD4+ count is used to monitor the progression of HIV infection: the lower the value, the greater the risk for opportunistic infections.
 For example, Pneumocystis jiroveci pneumonia is more likely to occur with a CD4+ count of < 200 cells/μL, while cytomegalovirus infections occur with CD4+ counts < 75 cells/μL.
 Abnormal complete blood count (CBC) is common and may reveal leukopenia, lymphocytosis, thrombocytopenia, and/or anemia.

-After diagnosis, the CD4+ count and viral load are followed every 3-6 months to evaluate the progression of infection and the need for prophylaxis of opportunistic infections.
+After diagnosis, the CD4+ count and viral load are followed regularly to evaluate the progression of infection and the need for prophylaxis of opportunistic infections.

 It is important to screen for other sexually transmitted infections, including gonorrhea, chlamydia, syphilis, herpes simplex virus, and hepatitis A, B, and C. Tuberculosis and toxoplasmosis screening are also done at the initial visit.

 HIV genotyping and phenotyping should be done to assess drug resistance.
-Up to 25% of persons receiving antiretroviral therapy can still transmit resistant HIV.
+Individuals on antiretroviral therapy can still transmit resistant HIV.

 Routine follow-up is important, with CBC, creatinine, renal function tests, and liver function tests to evaluate for medication side effects.